 Skill Development: Instep Kick and Foot Trap

 This skill development focuses on instruction and exploration of kicking a ball with the dominant foot from a stationary starting position and with a stationary ball.
-It includes exploration of stopping a ball from moving on the ground by using a foot trap.
-The EPEC Classic TLP for instep kick is used for instruction and form corrections, with focus on steps 1 & 2 (Step & kick, Backswing/kick action).
-The kindergarten GLO is to kick a ball from a stationary position.
+It includes exploration of stopping a ball from moving on the ground by using a foot trap and exploration on moving towards the ball prior to kicking it.
+The EPEC Classic TLP for instep kick is used for instruction and form corrections, with focus on steps 1 & 4 (Step & kick, Backswing/kick action, posture, arm swing, completion).
+The first grade GLO is to approach a stationary ball and kick it.

 Say to students: